Exercise and Eat Smart to Keep the Weight Off

 To begin an exercise program:

-to 30 minutes of moderately intense activity, like walking 3 days a week.
-Build
+minutes of moderately intense activity, like walking 3 days a week.
+Build up to 45

-actual time you exercise, and try to set aside a regular time of the day for
+time you exercise, and try to set aside a regular time of the day for exercise if

 Most successful dieters make changes in what, when, and how much they eat.
 The American